Insight - In anti-terrorism lawsuits, verdicts are just the first battle

-The three litigants and their co-plaintiffs all prevailed in court actions, winning judgments that collectively totaled more than $1.3 billion against Syria, an alleged sponsor of the groups involved in the attacks.
+The three litigants and their co-plaintiffs all prevailed in court actions, winning judgement that collectively totalled more than $1.3 billion against Syria, an alleged sponsor of the groups involved in the attacks.

 But the monetary awards didn't end the legal battles.
 Instead, plaintiffs in the three lawsuits found themselves in a Chicago court facing entirely new adversaries: each other.
 All three hoped to claim the same pot of $82 million in frozen Syrian assets.